You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 How Clean is The Tap Water?

-The tap water on cruise ships undergoes various tests and has to meet standards of the world health organization and other US/EU bodies depending on the location of the cruise line and cruise.
+The tap water on cruise ships undergoes various tests and has to meet the standards of the World Health Organisation and other US/EU bodies, depending on the location of the cruise line and cruise.

-I’ve only ever been on one cruise where tap water wasn’t included.
-To learn more about that cruise, watch the video below:
+I’ve only ever been on one cruise where tap water wasn’t included in the main dining room, and that was Costa Cruises.

 Tap Water Alternatives